OscarLarm/Burger/README.md

 # Burger

-This is our project for the BTH course 'Basic Software Engineering - PA1489' from 2024.
+This is for a school assignment, 2024.

 ## Table of Contents